jefflombard/sparc/README.md

 ```

 ### Log in
-*You need to be logged in and authenticated to a dev hub org in SFDX.*
+*You need to be logged in and authenticated to a dev hub org in SFDX.* This can be done quickly by running:
 ```
     spark login
 ```
+`spark login` automatically sets whichever hub org you log into as your default.

 ### Creating an App